 I live in a large village in the Scottish Borders and I have seen cycling become very popular even in this small place – I think a lot can be attributed to the success of the British professionals and cycle teams as well as the Tour de Lauder event we started in 2012.
 I’ve seen so many people out on bikes around the area and it’s great to see the uptake – also a new Lauder Cycle Club has been started up for the school age children – which is very popular.

-You are professionally promoting cycling & running events in your city?
+You are professionally promoting cycling and running events in your city?

-Can you elaborate on Tour de Lauder & your role in it?
+Can you elaborate about the Tour de Lauder and your role in it?

 The first Tour de Lauder was held in April 2012 – the event raises funds for the Steve Cully Tribute Fund, which was set up by Chest Heart & Stroke Scotland on his wife Rosie’s wishes, in memory of Steve, a Lauder resident and keen cyclist.
 All entry monies go direct to the fund, now in its 8th year a staggering £240,000 has been raised for the fund, alongside this we have been able to set up a ‘Tour de Lauder Community Fund’ .